mehedihasanbijoy/Bangla-Handwritten-Character-Recognition/README.md

 3. Run the notebook.
 4. Two files will be saved after the training completed.
 Download both ModelName.h5 and ModelName.json files.
 #### Part_2: In PC
+5. Extract Dataset.zip file.
-5. Run LoadModel.ipynb and follow the notebook for further work.
+6. Run LoadModel.ipynb and follow the notebook for further work.

 ## Load A Pre-Trained Model
+1. Extract Dataset.zip file.
-1. Open LoadModel.ipynb in your PC.
+2. Open LoadModel.ipynb in your PC.
-2. Load the saved model.
+3. Load the saved model.
-3. Compile the loaded model.
+4. Compile the loaded model.
-4. Follow the notebook for further work.
+5. Follow the notebook for further work.